Solant/pisos/README.md

 # Pisos
 Extension for Chrome.
-Replaces every single word with 'pisos'.
+Replaces every single word on every page with 'pisos'.
 * Pisos?
 * Pisos!